-- 2 tablespoons fresh coriander, roughly chopped (plus extra for garnish)
+- 2 tablespoons fresh coriander (cilantro) roughly chopped (plus extra for garnish)

 - In a large bowl, make a simple marinade of the yogurt and curry powder.
 Add the diced chicken and stir everything together thoroughly.
-If you have time, put in the fridge to marinade for up to 1 hour and then continue with the recipe below.
+(If you have time, cover and place in the fridge to marinate for up to 1 hour, then continue with the recipe below.
 Otherwise just move straight on to Step 2.)

-- As soon as you have made your salad, melt 25g butter in a frying pan and add the sliced brown onion, fry over a low heat with the lid on until the onion has softened, about 5 minutes.
-Add the garlic and ginger and cook for a further 2 minutes, then add the chicken and all of the marinade and stir together.
+- As soon as you have made your salad, melt 25g butter in a frying pan and add the sliced onion, fry over a low heat with the lid on for 4 minutes, until the onion has softened.
+Add the garlic and ginger and cook for a further 1 minute, then add the chicken and all of the marinade and stir together.

 - Add the chopped tomatoes and tomato puree and cook on a low heat, with the lid on for 15 minutes.